 To develop intermediate-to-advanced level skills in several Microsoft Office programs and tools in designing and developing professional-level documents and presentation materials in both paper and electronic format.
 The student will develop basic-to-intermediate level skills in graphic image processing.
 Both individual and group projects are stressed.
-(Fall/Spring) Pre-requisite: CIS101 design and develop a relational database by normalizing a conceptual schema, create each table, define the relationships between the tables, create data entry forms, reports, and labels; develop advanced queries for obtaining information, develop macros for a customized menu system, and export data to Microsoft Word for mail merging and to Microsoft Excel for numerical analysis.
-Individual projects are stressed.
-(Spring) Pre-requisite: CIS101
+(Fall/Spring) Pre-requisite: CIS240